SharkSharp/MongoDB.EntityLikeFrameworkCore/README.md

 * Add data annotations for Models to describe indexes.
 * Optimize Context to allocate instances only on demand.
 * Add a utils to help in some queries.
-* Add appropriate support for MongoDB Options
+* Add appropriate support for MongoDB Options.